-Further details: The role is ongoing part-time (24 hours per week) and a commencement salary in the range of $28.48 to $30.77 per hour will be offered, based on skills and experience.
-For further information on this position, please contact Yvonne Williams, Information Management Coordinator on 03 6211 8230.
+Further details: The role is ongoing full-time and offers a salary in the range of $77,785 to $85,944 per annum, based on skills and experience.
+For further information on this position, please contact Scott Basham, Manager Compliance and Community Development on 03 6211 8200.

 How to Apply: The Information Package for this role is available below.
 To ensure your application is considered, you must provide a current resume and a statement addressing the selection criteria.
 Applications can be submitted online through the Employment Portal on Council’s website.

 Applications close at 4pm on Friday, 23 October 2020.